Treatment if you have abnormal cervical cells

 Your doctor may suggest this minor operation to diagnose cervical cancer or to treat abnormal cells.
 As with LLETZ, the doctor removes the entire area where cells can become abnormal (the transformation zone).
 It is called a cone biopsy because the surgeon removes a cone shaped wedge of tissue from the cervix.

 If you are past your menopause or have had all the children you want to have, your doctor may suggest removing the whole of your womb.
-This is more likely if you have had abnormal cells found on your cervix more than once.
+This is more likely if you have had abnormal cells on your cervix more than once.
 Or if the abnormality found was severe.
 In other words, you have not got cervical cancer, but the abnormal cells on your cervix are closer to becoming cancerous cells.
-There is more information on hysterectomy in the section on treating cervical cancer.

 Question about cancer?
 Contact our information nurse team